johnsonlee/r8/doc/keepanno-guide.md

 using Java annotations.
 The motivation for using these annotations is foremost to place the description of what to keep closer to the program point using reflective behavior.
 Doing so more directly connects the reflective code with the keep specification and makes it easier to maintain as the code develops.
+Often the keep annotations are only in effect if the annotated method is used, allowing more precise shrinking.
 In addition, the annotations are defined independent from keep rules and have a hopefully more clear and direct meaning.

 ## Build configuration<a id="build-configuration"></a>